-Use Google Analytics fo figure out what types of visitors (based on age, location, affinity, in-market segments) convert the best.
+Use Google Analytics to figure out what types of visitors (based on age, location, affinity, in-market segments) convert the best.

 Where’s The Money?

 If you plan on selling a product then look at your funnel.
-The ultimate goal is someone purchasing your product directly from your website or via an eCommerce solution like WooCommerce.
+The ultimate goal is for someone to purchase your product directly from your website or via an eCommerce solution like WooCommerce.
 Figure out what your conversion rate is and then increase it.

 Looking at each step of the funnel will help you figure out where the funnel is breaking down.
 Google Analytics can help you with this.
-Services like HotJar.com and Sumo.com provide you with heat maps, A/B testing features, and recordings of user sessions so that you can determine where and why users drop off.
+Smartlook and Microsoft Clarity offer suites of tools including heatmaps, A/B testing features, and recordings of user sessions so that you can determine where and why users drop off.

-Optimising the checkout process is critical if you plan on selling products on your website.
-Placing calls to action on different parts of your site and A/B testing layouts are all great ways of finding better conversion channels.
+Optimizing the checkout process is critical if you plan on selling products on your website.
+Placing calls to action on different parts of your site and A/B testing layouts or calls-to-action are all great ways of finding better conversion channels.

 I hope this blog post helps you create a plan of action for deciding whether or not to keep going with a website.
 It's hard to put energy into something that's not working and it takes skill to know when to quit.
 The large tech firms and successful entrepreneurs in Silicon Valley struggle with this so you're not alone.
 Their projects might be on a higher level than yours but who's to say that one day you won't overtake them.